MicrosoftDocs/windows-dev-docs/hub/cross-device/phonelink/index.md

 ## Data Handling

 By using the Phone Link Task Continuity API, Microsoft will process and transfer your data in accordance with the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
-Data that is transferred to the user’s linked devices may be processed through Microsoft’s cloud services to ensure reliable data transfer between devices.
+Data that is transferred to the user's linked devices may be processed through Microsoft's cloud services to ensure reliable data transfer between devices.
 The data handled by this API is not retained by Microsoft's cloud services subject to end user control.

 The Cross-Device SDK that you will integrate in your package ensures that data provided to the API is only handled by trusted Microsoft packages.